samuelburaga/dogs/README.md

-# Dogs
+<h1 align = "center"> Dogs - Angular routing implementation project </h1>

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.
+This project is a small web application implemented with the purpose of studying the concept of routing in Angular.

 ## Development server